ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 should not be bundled with other Message into the same transmission by the underlying Protocol Stack.

-## Application Intents {#intents}

-\[TODO: Move this text somewhere?]

-Application Intents are Transport Properties which express what an application wants to achieve, knows, assumes or prefers regarding its communication.
-They are not strict requirements.
-In particular, they should not be used to express any Quality of Service expectations that an application might have.
-Instead, an application should express its intentions and its expected traffic characteristics in order to help the transport system make decisions that best match it, but on a best-effort basis.
-Even though Application Intents do not represent Quality of Service requirements, a transport system may use them to determine a DSCP value, e.g. similar to Table 1 in
-{{I-D.ietf-tsvwg-rtcweb-qos}}.

-Application Intents can influence protocol selection, protocol configuration, path selection, and endpoint selection.
-For example, setting the "Timeliness" Intent to "Interactive" may lead the transport system to disable the Nagle algorithm for a Connection, while setting the "Timeliness" to "Background" may lead it to setting the DSCP value to "scavenger".
-If the "Size to be Sent" Intent is set on an individual Message, it may influence path selection.

-Specifying Application Intents is not mandatory.
-An application can specify any combination of Application Intents.
-If specified, Application Intents are defined as parameters passed to the Preconnection Object, and may influence the Connection established from that Preconnection.
-If a Connection is cloned to form a Connection Group, and associated Application Intents are cloned along with the other Transport Properties.

 # Sample API definition in Go {#appendix-api-sketch}